| "Whilst the machine was burning the Vickers

 10 o'clock the next day.
 The Mayor asked us a great many questions about how we had reached

 Sweden but we refused to give that information.
+Eventually we were allowed to depart for

 Gotteburg [better known as Gothenburg] where we were met by one